McHenry County school districts eye excessive heat warning as not all schools have air conditioning

 McHenry school officials – both at District 156 and District 15 – said their buildings are fully air conditioned.

-Harvard School District 50 air conditioned its last remaining school just last year using federal funds, Superintendent Corey Tafoya said.
+Harvard School District 50 installed air conditioning in its last remaining school just last year using federal funds, Superintendent Corey Tafoya said.

-When the heat watch came out, he advised principals and sports directors to “start your planning on how to handle recess and practices, ... anything where people will be outside.”
+When the heat advisory came out, he told principals and sports directors to “start your planning on how to handle recess and practices ... anything where people will be outside.”

 The forecasted heat isn’t just warm, Tafoya said.
 “It is dangerous.”